 Why did I fail?

-Well, I took a job as a web developer and worked full day, 08h00-17h00 with a 4-commute each day.
+Well, I took a job as a web developer and worked full day, 08h00-17h00 with a 4-hour commute each day.
 It was taxing and I didn't have the energy to study during the week.
 I decided to take the risk and ask my manager if I can work at home, because for a concept to stick, you need to do it every single day for at least an hour.
 I learned this the hard way.
 This is crucial for mathematics and programming.
 He agreed and I only had to go in to the office on Mondays.
 It was great!
 I had an extra four hours a day to study.
 I settled into a new routine of waking up at 05h00 each day, made coffee and jumped into the books.
 I am not a morning person and therefore found it hard at first, but it worked.
 I managed to get all the material in my head and passed the exam I wrote in October.
 Not Cum Laude, but at least I passed it and that's all that matters.

 Where I am now